SovereignCloudStack/cluster-stack-provider-openstack/README.md

 # Quickstart Guide

 This section guides you through all the necessary steps to create a workload Kubernetes cluster on top of the OpenStack infrastructure.
-The guide describes a path that utilizes the [clusterctl] CLI tool to manage the lifecycle of a CAPI management cluster and employs [kind] to create a local non-production managemnt cluster.
+The guide describes a path that utilizes the [clusterctl] CLI tool to manage the lifecycle of a CAPI management cluster and employs [kind] to create a local non-production management cluster.

 Note that it is a common practice to create a temporary, local [bootstrap cluster](https://cluster-api.sigs.k8s.io/reference/glossary#bootstrap-cluster) which is then used to provision a target [management cluster](https://cluster-api.sigs.k8s.io/reference/glossary#management-cluster) on the selected infrastructure.